Angelina Jolie Reportedly Planning To Adopt Again After Brad Pitt Divorce

 It is alleged that Brad Pitt is fully aware that Angelina would still love to adopt other children, even if he isn’t in the picture anymore, and the Inquisitr reports that a source at Hollywood Life has stated that Pitt is concerned about how another adoption will affect the couple’s six children.

-Angelina Jolie has recently taken her children with her to Seam Reap, Cambodia, where the family looked to be enjoying themselves at the conclusion of Jolie’s work on her latest film First They Killed My Father.
+Angelina Jolie has recently taken her children with her to Seam Reap, Cambodia, where the family appeared to be enjoying themselves at the conclusion of Jolie’s work on her latest film, First They Killed My Father.
 Hollywood Life reported that while visiting Cambodia, Vivienne and Knox, 8, were having a lot of fun on a tuk tuk ride.
-Meanwhile, Maddox, 15; Pax, 13; Zahara, 12; and Shiloh attended the premier of Angelina’s newest film.
+Meanwhile, Maddox, 15, Pax, 13, Zahara, 12, and Shiloh attended the premiere of Angelina’s newest film.

-Angelina Jolie is said to be extremely proud of Maddox, who just received an executive-producing credit on First They Killed My Father, as the Daily Mail report.
+Angelina Jolie is said to be extremely proud of Maddox, who just received an executive-producing credit on First They Killed My Father, as the Daily Mail reported.
 Jolie relished the opportunity to work with her son, especially in the country in which he was born.

 “I talked to Maddox about this film and about doing it, and it was him in the final hour who said he was ready, and that he wanted to understand more, and that he wanted to work on it, and he wanted me to make it.
 Being with him on set and studying the history of this country with him and being with his people was extraordinary.”

-Do you think Angelina Jolie will really adopt other children once she is divorced from Brad Pitt and where might she go to adopt this time?
+Do you think Angelina Jolie will really adopt more children once she is divorced from Brad Pitt, and where might she go to adopt this time?

 [Featured Image by Heng Sinith/AP Images]